-The third requirement for MMM industrialisation is to use modeling methods that are capable of representing the true consumer behaviour and adapt to the changing consumers ‘path to purchase in a multi-channel world.
+The third requirement for MMM industrialization is to use modeling methods that are capable of representing the true consumer behavior and adapt to the changing consumers ‘path to purchase in a multi-channel world.
 In that regard, we think three leaps are essential to make when it comes to adopting innovative modeling methods that better represent the complexity of today’s markets:

 Log-Linear Modeling provides more realistic interpretations and representation of reality as it distinguishes between relative variables (like price, distribution…) and incremental variables (like media, competitors’ activities).
 Log-Linear also allows to get a read on elasticity and measure the synergy between the different variables.
 In addition, Log-Linear models address the relative impact on the target performance indicator (say sales) which is the main priority of decision makers as compared to absolute levels.
 These models can also deliver contributions’ decomposition like the additive model when the right approximation algorithms are used.

-In this article, we tried to summarise our thoughts on MMM industrialisation.
-We do think that MMM industrialisation is possible providing one could act on the three cogs described above: Process, Technology and Methodology.
-This will make MMM not only affordable but also accessible to all advertisers regardless of their size and enable them to internalise the Marketing Effectiveness Measurement Capability.
+In this article, we tried to summarize our thoughts on MMM industrialization.
+We do think that MMM industrialization is possible providing one could act on the three cogs described above: Process, Technology and Methodology.
+This will make MMM not only affordable but also accessible to all advertisers regardless of their size and enable them to internalize the Marketing Effectiveness Measurement Capability.